Partly Sunny with a High Near 72 | SweetwaterNOW

 Monday

-Sunny, with a high near 76.
-South southeast wind 5 to 11 mph becoming west in the afternoon.
-Winds could gust as high as 21 mph.
+Sunny, with a high near 77.
+South southwest wind 5 to 9 mph.

 Monday Night

-Partly cloudy, with a low around 48.
-West wind 7 to 10 mph becoming south in the evening.
+Mostly clear, with a low around 46.
+West southwest wind 5 to 7 mph becoming south southeast in the evening.

 Tuesday

-A 20 percent chance of showers and thunderstorms after noon.
-Mostly sunny, with a high near 74.
-Breezy, with a west southwest wind 7 to 15 mph, with gusts as high as 23 mph.
+Isolated showers and thunderstorms after noon.
+Partly sunny, with a high near 75.
+West southwest wind 5 to 14 mph, with gusts as high as 20 mph.
+Chance of precipitation is 20%.

 Tuesday Night